 2. Stir in vegetable of choice.
 Add water and broth; bring to a lively simmer over high heat.
 Reduce heat to maintain a lively simmer and cook until very tender.
 (See variations, below, for timing.)

 3. Puree the soup in batches in a blender until smooth.
+If using an immersion blender, leave the mixture in the pot and blend the soup until smooth.
 (Use caution when pureeing hot liquids.)
 Stir in half-and-half (if using), salt and pepper.

 Makes 8 servings, about 1 cup each.

 Pureed Soup Variations:

 2 cups water

 Per serving: 77 calories; 3 g fat (1 g sat, 2 g mono); 4 mg cholesterol; 10 g carbohydrate; 3 g protein; 3 g fiber; 484 mg sodium; 396 mg potassium.

 Per serving: 69 calories; 4 g fat (1 g sat, 2 g mono); 4 mg cholesterol; 7 g carbohydrate; 4 g protein; 3 g fiber; 458 mg sodium; 348 mg potassium.